 The Board is expected to make a creative contribution to the AST by providing objective criticism; non-Executive Directors focus on Board matters and do not stray into executive direction and day-to-day operational issues; their function is to provide an independent, objective view of the MAT.
 Our current trustee profiles can be seen here.

-Roles and Responsibilities of the Trust Board can be seen here.
+Roles and Responsibilities of the Trust Board can be found in the Governance Handbook

 The Executive Team